Proximal Junctional Kyphosis: Inter- and Intraobserver Reliability of Radiographic Measurements in Adult Spinal Deformity.

 Neurosciences (Brain & Spine)

 Rastegar, Farbod; Contag, Alec; Daniels, Alan; Hiratzka, Jayme; Lin, Clifford; Chang, Jason; Than, Khoi; Raslan, Ahmed; Kong, Christopher; Nguyen, Ngoc-Lam; Hostin, Richard; Kane, Marie; and Hart, Robert A, "Proximal Junctional Kyphosis: Inter- and Intraobserver Reliability of Radiographic Measurements in Adult Spinal Deformity."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 81.